tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/defining_personal_data.md

 These pieces of information are personal data because they can be **directly** or **indirectly** traced back to a single person.
 Keep in mind that supporting documents or administrative artefacts used to organise a study can also contain personal data.
 For example, a contact list with the emails of research participants is considered personal data, as are copies of forms that research participants sign to give their consent to participate in the study (informed consent forms).
 <br>

-## Direct versus Indirect Identifiers
+## Ethical Questions

-As a researcher, it is your legal and ethical imperative to protect the dignity, safety, and privacy of the people participating in your study.
-When you design your study, you need to start by asking yourself the following questions:
+As a researcher, it is your legal and ethical imperative to protect the personal data of the people participating in your study.
+When you design your study, you need to be very clear about what type(s) of personal data will be involved.
+Therefore, you must start by asking yourself the following questions:
 <br>

 :::{card} Question #1